The minimum admission requirement for postsecondary programs is one of the following:

 If you already have a Credential Assessment Report issued by World Education Services (WES) or International Credential Assessment Service (ICAS), contact the agency to see if the report can be forwarded to OCAS (Ontario Colleges Application Service).
 They will distribute the results to all the Colleges you have applied to.

 You will be required to submit either a post graduate comprehensive – course by course report from ICAS or a comprehensive report from WES.
-This assessment must be received at ontariocolleges.ca on or before February 1st to be considered for the oversubscribed programs.
+This assessment must be received at ontariocolleges.ca on or before February 1 for fall start, October 1 for winter start and January 1 for spring start to be considered for the oversubscribed programs.
 In some cases the assessment could take as long as 5 weeks.
 We suggest that you submit both your Secondary (High School) documents report and Post Secondary (College/University) documents; this will assist Durham College in assessing your marks for entry.

 To obtain a Credential Assessment Report visit either ICAS (1.800.321.6021) or WES (1.866.343.0070) for information about obtaining a report and having it transmitted to Colleges.
 Additional information is also available at ontariocolleges.ca.